carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityIntelligence/considerations.md

 Therefore, theoretically, if a decision has an infinite number of considerations, even if the consideration scores are high, the final score of the decision will be close to `0`.

 To address this issue, we added the **Compensation Factor** calculation, which takes into account the number of considerations to balance it.
-This calculation originally presented in [Building a Better Centaur: AI at Massive Scale](https://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI) (9:10).
+This calculation originally presented in [Building a Better Centaur: AI at Massive Scale](https://www.gdcvault.com/play/1021848/Building-a-Better-Centaur-AI), Dave Mark (9:10)

 Here's how the compensation factor calculation is implemented in code:
 ```cs